ORGANIC VS. CONVENTIONAL FARMING: WHICH IS BETTER FOR THE ENVIRONMENT?

 The main distinction between conventional and organic farming is that the latter uses chemical intervention to control weeds, and pests, and to nourish the plants.
 That refers to artificial fertilizers, herbicides, and insecticides.
 Instead, organic farming depends on ecological concepts like biodiversity and composting to generate a plentiful supply of wholesome food.

 It’s important to note that “organic production” goes beyond merely avoiding synthetic inputs in favor of natural ones or avoiding traditional chemical inputs altogether.
 Crop rotations, the utilization of composted animal manures, and green manure crops are just a few of the ancient farming methods that organic farmers utilize in ways that are economically viable in today’s society.
-In organic production, the interplay of management methods is the main issue and the whole system’s health get stressed.
-Many different tactics should get applied by organic farmers to increase soil fertility and sustain biological diversity.
+In organic production, the interplay of management methods is the main issue and the whole system’s health gets stressed.
+Many different tactics should be applied by organic farmers to increase soil fertility and sustain biological diversity.

 Conclusion